Get all the latest data for Antioquia

 Can I legally rent out property on my visa in Antioquia right now?

-You do not need to live in Colombia to rent out your Antioquia property, and many foreign owners manage their rentals from abroad using local property managers who handle tenant relations and tax withholding on their behalf.
+You do not need to live in Colombia to rent out a property in Antioquia, although many foreign owners use a local property manager for rent collection, repairs and guest issues.

 We cover everything there is to know about buying and renting out in Antioquia here.